How to Register for the SAT in 2026: Step-by-Step Guide (Dates, Fees & the Strategy Most Students Miss)

 Print your ticket (and keep a backup in your inbox or phone).
 Without it, you may not be allowed to test.

-Then comes the prep for SAT Exams.
+Now it's time to prep for SAT exams.
 IvyStrides recommends students:

 Familiarize themselves with the Bluebook app